 If you imagine these traits to be variables, then phenotypes are the values that the variables can assume.
-For example, your hair color trait might be a phenotype of brown, black, blonde, red, gray, or white.
+For example, your hair color trait might be a phenotype of brown, black, blonde, red, gray or white.

 Phenotype and Genotype

-One marvelous feature of life is the mechanism that expresses the information encoded on chromosomes as proteins that are responsible for phenotypes.
+One marvelous feature of life is the mechanism that expresses the information encoded on chromosomes as proteins that are then responsible for phenotypes.
 In humans, only about 2 percent of chromosomal real estate codes for proteins.
 These small stretches of DNA are called protein-coding genes.

 Genes and Alleles

-Since you have two copies of each chromosome, you have a two versions, or alleles, of each gene.
+Since you have two copies of each chromosome, you have two versions, or alleles, of each gene.
 The one possible exception involves the X and Y sex chromosomes.
 Females have two copies of X and thus have two alleles for all the X genes.
 If you are male, you have an X and a Y, and therefore have only one copy of the genes that are unique to either chromosome.

 Dominant and Recessive

 Frequently, one allele dominates over the other allele, which is said to be recessive.
 The dominant allele masks the expression of its recessive partner and gives rise to dominant phenotypes, such as brown eyes.
 You’ll have brown eyes as long as you have one allele for brown eyes.
 To inherit the recessive phenotype of blue eyes, both your eye-color alleles must code for blue.

 Doing the Math

-In the 1860s, Gregor Mendel, the father of classical genetics, crossed pea plants having a variety of different phenotypes, including pea shape.
-When he crossed a round-pea plant, denoted R, with a wrinkled-pea, or W, variety, 75 percent of the offspring had round peas.
+In the 1860s, Gregor Mendel, the father of classical genetics, crossed pea plants having a variety of different phenotype examples, including pea shape.
+When he crossed a round-pea plant, denoted R, with a wrinkled-pea (W) variety, 75 percent of the offspring had round peas.
 Mendel reasoned that offspring had a 25 percent chance of inheriting identical RR alleles and a similar chance of receiving the WW alleles, although Mendel referred to alleles as factors.